pablobernabeu/website-files/content/talk/Mixed-effects models in R, and a new tool for data simulation.md

 title: Mixed-effects models in R, and a new tool for data simulation
 author: Pablo
 date: ~
-slug: 2020-11-26-mixed-effects-models-in-r-and-a-new-tool-for-data-simulation
+slug: 2020-11-26-mixed-effects-models-in-R-and-a-new-tool-for-data-simulation
 categories:
   - statistics
   - research and teaching applications
 tags:
-  - data simulation
+  - statistics
+  - linear-mixed effects models
-  - data science
+  - regression
   - R
-  - R Shiny
-  - R Markdown
-  - Flexdashboard
+  - programming
   - web application
-  - tidy
-  - statistics
+  - data simulation
+  - Software Sustainability Institute Fellowship
 subtitle: ''
-summary: "Linear mixed-effects models (LMEMs) are used to account for variation within factors with multiple observations, such as participants, trials, items, channels, etc. (for an earlier approach, see Clark, 1973).
-This variation is modelled in terms of random intercepts (e.g., overall variation per participant) as well as random slopes for the fixed effects (e.g., treatment effect per participant).
-These measures help reduce false positives and false negatives (Barr, Levy, Scheepers, & Tily, 2013).
-Use of LMEMs has grown over the past decade, under various implementation forms (Meteyard & Davies, 2020).
+summary: "Use of LMEMs has grown over the past decade, under various implementation forms (Meteyard & Davies, 2020).
 In this talk, I will look over the rationale for LMEMs, and demonstrate how to fit them in R (Brauer, & Curtin, 2018; Luke, 2017; Schielzeth et al., 2020).
 Challenges will also be covered.
-With the widely-accepted 'maximal' approach, based on fitting all possible random effects for each fixed effect, models sometimes fail to find a solution, or 'convergence'.
-Advice for the problem of nonconvergence will be demonstrated, through the progressive lightening of the random effects structure (Singman & Kellen, 2017; for an alternative approach, especially with small samples, see Matuschek et al., 2017).
+For instance, when using the widely-accepted 'maximal' approach, based on fitting all possible random effects for each fixed effect, models sometimes fail to find a solution, or 'convergence'.
+Advice for the problem of nonconvergence will be demonstrated, based on the progressive lightening of the random effects structure (Singman & Kellen, 2017; for an alternative approach, especially with small samples, see Matuschek, Kliegl, Vasishth, Baayen, & Bates, 2017).
 At the end, on a different note, I will present a web application that facilitates data simulation for research and teaching (Bernabeu & Lynott, 2020)."
 authors: []
 lastmod: ~
 featured: no